[Histonet] TEM for paraffin embedded tissue section??

 Hello Dear Histonetters!

-would anyone there tell me the story about using paraffin embedded tissue
+would anyone there tell me the story about using paraffin embedded tissue section for TEM analysis?

-I have seen several reports reading that they used paraffin embedded
+I have seen several reports reading that they used paraffin embedded tissues for transmisison electron microscopy, but our technician is not familiar to this method.

 Please share your experiences and give me advice.